Gluten Free All Purpose Flour for Gluten Free Desserts

 I have made a lot of gluten free/grain free breads, muffins, and cakes in the last few

-And my favorite paleo or grain free flour is coconut
+And my favorite Paleo gluten free and grain free flour is coconut

 I just prefer the texture of coconut flour over almond flour when baking grain free desserts.

 Coconut flour is also much lower in phytic acid and oxalic acid (oxalates) than almond flour.

 Use bananas, apples, or zucchini for added moisture in your coconut flour recipes.
-This also allows you to cut down on the amount of sugar.
+This also allows you to cut down on the amount of sugar added.